Aidan-Mooney/ToteSys-project/docs/transform.md

 ## Overview

+### `transform.py`

 The transform process aims to:

 - Read the parquet files from the [ingest process](ingest.md)
 - Process and transform data to the correct star schema
 - Write parquet files for upload to the data warehouse

+#### Function
+- `lambda_handler`

+#### Purpose
+- Expects an event containing a dictionary with the table from totesysDB that has been updated
+- Adds the files stored at these paths in the ingest bucket to a Warehouse object
+- It then extracts the corresponding warehouse tables and places them in the transform s3 bucket
+- Returns a dictionary of the dim tables and fact tables and their corresponding keys that have been added to the s3 transform bucket

+#### Inputs
+- `event` Mandatory, no default.
+Structure of event:
+  - `{"address": "address/yadayada.parquet","counterparty": "counterparty/yadayada.parquet", "currency": "currency/yadayada.parquet","design": "design/yadayada.parquet"...}`

+- `context` Mandatory, no default.
+Metadata about the lambda handler.

+#### Outputs
+- A dictionary containing the table names as keys and file_key as value.
+- `{"table_name_1": "path_to_dim/fact_table_1_in_tf_bucket",  "dim_counterparty": "pathtolatestdimcounterparty", "fact_payment": "path...", ...}`

+#### Logging
+- `CRITICAL` when each function fails fatally

 ## Package